 - Led the launch of a program that reduced gun violence by 90% in one of NYC’s most disenfranchised neighborhoods

 - Recruited over 10,000 people over three years to teach in the country’s under-resourced towns and cities

-- Expanded some of NYC’s most highly regarded mental health and justice reform programs for young children and at-risk youth
+- Expanded some of NYC’s most highly regarded mental health, summer jobs, afterschool, and justice reform programs for marginalized youth

 - Built partnerships with some of the world’s leading companies and brands, including Morgan Stanley, PwC, Macquarie, Blackstone, and more

 - Featured in Fast Company, the Huffington Post, and more as a thought leader in social innovation